cgiffard/Behaviour-Assertion-Sheets/README.md

 	/*@ Here's my annotation! */

-#### Condition
+#### Conditions

 A condition is appended to a page-specific ruleset (`@page`) and determines based on the response information, URL of the page, and other environment variables, whether the current page should be evaluated against this ruleset.

-Conditions are additive and exclusive - each has to be true for the page to be considered for testing against a given rulset.
-You may add as many as you like to a given ruleset.
+Conditions are additive and exclusive - each has to be true for the page to be considered for testing against a given ruleset.
+You may add as many conditions as you like to a `@page` ruleset.

 Conditions are composed of a parentheses-wrapped set of three elements, each space separated.
 On the left-hand side, a `test` - a reference to a function which